 More on the performance of the CLS 53 later, but first let’s do a little history lesson.

 The Mercedes-Benz CLS was introduced in 2004 to much fanfare.
 It was the first vehicle (if I recall correctly) to use the phrase “four-door coupe”, based on the E-Class platform.
 It was a revolutionary design, and I personally fell in love with it.
 Thanks to the CLS, now there are many of these so-called “four-door coupes” produced by various manufacturers.
-There are even four-door coupe SUV things roaming the streets.
+Some carmakers are even selling four-door coupe-SUV-things.

-The current generation is the third generation of this car, code named C257, available for sale as a 2019 model.
+The current generation CLS is the third generation of this car, code named C257, it went on sale as a 2019 model.

-The 2019 Mercedes-Benz CLS comes in two trims, the regular CLS has a starting price of $81,000 and the more powerful Mercedes-AMG CLS 53 has a starting price of $92,000.
+The 2019 Mercedes-Benz CLS comes in two trims, a regular CLS and an AMG version; the regular CLS has a starting price of $81,000 and the more powerful Mercedes-AMG CLS 53 has a starting price of $92,000.
 Four our review, we were handed the keys to a 2019 Mercedes-AMG CLS 53 4MATIC+ Coupe, with a sticker price of $111,450 plus taxes.

 Our review car had the following options: